born2net/studio-lite/README.md

  - Based on the poplar SignageStudio ( [MediaSignage]: http://www.DigitalSignage.com )
  - Driven using Soap API and includes Helper SDK
  - Connected to a private mediaSERVER or the public mediaCLOUD
- - 100% open source based on MIT license
+ - 100% open source based on GNU V3 license
  - Built using jQuery Mobile and designed with responsive layout in mind
  - Contributors are welcome, fork and notify